 Deferred taxation

-The deferred tax charge or benefit and the corresponding deferred tax liabilities and assets are recognised using the tax rates that have been enacted or substantially enacted as at the balance sheet date.
-Deferred tax assets are recognised only to the extent there is reasonable certainty that the asset can be realised in future, however, where there is unabsorbed depreciation or carried forward loss under taxation laws, deferred tax assets are recognised only if there is a virtual certainty of realisation of the assets.
-Deferred tax assets are reviewed as at each balance sheet date and written down or written up to reflect the amount that is reasonable/virtually certain (as the case may be) to be realised.
+Deferred income taxes reflect the impact of current year timing differences between taxable income and accounting income for the year and reversal of timing differences of earlier years.
+The deferred tax charge or benefit and the corresponding deferred tax liabilities and assets are recognised using the tax rates and tax laws that have been enacted or substantially enacted as at the balance sheet date.
+Deferred tax assets are recognised only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realized, however, where there is unabsorbed depreciation or carried forward loss under taxation laws, deferred tax assets are recognised only if there is a virtual certainty supported by convincing evidence that they can be realized against future taxable profits.
+At each balance sheet date, unrecognized deferred tax asset of earlier years are re-assessed and recognized to the extent that it has become reasonably or virtually certain ,as the case may be, that future taxable income will be available against which such deferred tax asset can be realized.

 Minimum Alternate Tax (‘MAT’)